If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

 Reason #6: Your Car Has Been In Storage

-Here’s an easy one – lack of use.
-If you’ve recently started using your car after it’s been sitting for a while, there’s a good chance the brakes will grind.
+Here’s a straightforward one – lack of use.
+If you’ve recently started using your car after it’s been sitting for a prolonged while, there’s a substantial chance the brakes will grind.

 Why?

-Because if it’s been stored improperly, it may have developed rust issues.
+Because if it’s been kept inadequately, it may have developed oxidation issues.

 Thankfully, if you make it a habit to take your car around the block about once a month, this shouldn’t become an issue.